dowhiledev/vibelang/docs/API_REFERENCE.md

 ### `VibeError vibe_runtime_init(void)`

 Initializes the runtime and opens the LLM connection.
-Call this before invoking any generated functions.
+It is automatically called the first time a generated function executes, but you may invoke it manually to check for errors or customize configuration.

 **Returns:** `VIBE_SUCCESS` on success, or an error code on failure.

 ### `void vibe_runtime_shutdown(void)`

 Shuts down the runtime and frees all associated resources.
+This function is registered with `atexit`, so calling it is optional unless you want to shut the runtime down early.

 ## Module Management